 "Kermit has been very helpful in identifying non-contract items being used.
 With this data, we have been able to identify items needed for contract addenda, potentially reducing our long-term costs of previously non-contracted items"a Kermit User OR Implant Coordinator a Maryland Level-1 Trauma Center

-"The real-time data and analytic capabilities of Kermit are a game changer for the management of the PPI spend category."Bob Reilly CFO Anne Arundel Health System
+"The real-time data and analytic capabilities of Kermit are a game changer for the management of the PPI spend category."Bob Reilly CFO Luminis Health

 11350 McCormick Road, Executive Plaza III Suite 500, Hunt Valley, Maryland 21031